abutbul/Azure-Resource-Snoop/README.md

 2. Clone the repository to your local machine.
 3. Navigate to the project directory.
 4. Run `MainMenu.ps1` to start the application and install any required dependencies.

-## How and what

-1. **Authentication**: Run `AzureLogin.ps1` to authenticate with Azure.
-2. **Check Dependencies**: Execute `CheckDependencies.ps1` to ensure all required dependencies are installed.
-3. **Generate CSVs**: Use `GenerateCSVs.ps1` to generate CSV files from Azure resources.
-4. **Retrieve Usage Data**: Run `get-usage.ps1` to get usage data from Azure resources.
-5. **Process Resources**: Execute `ProcessResources.ps1` to process and prepare Azure resources for CSV generation, merge Resource Graph data, and export detailed JSON files.
-6. **Main Menu**: Use `MainMenew.ps1` to navigate through the application's functionalities.

 ## Features